 An aerosol (AIR o sol) is a mist that has medicine in it.
 Aerosols help make breathing problems better.
 Your child breathes it into the lungs through a mask or mouthpiece (Picture 1).
 The effect of the aerosol depends on the type of medicine used.

-- Aerosol machine (compressor)
+- aerosol machine (compressor)

 - 1 or 2 masks or mouthpieces (Picture 2)

-- Medicine prescribed by your child’s health care provider (check the expiration date)
+- medicine prescribed by your child’s health care provider (check the expiration date)

-Opening the medicine and connecting the machine
+Opening the Medicine and Connecting the Machine

 - Wash your hands.
 Have your child wash their hands too.

 - Unscrew the nebulizer and remove the cap from the chamber.